If you’re planning a weekend away or longer break, here are some of the best things to do in Cornwall

 The Rainforest biome houses the largest rainforest in captivity, full of stunning plants.
 These include the world’s largest flower – the Titan Arum, also known as the corpse flower.
 The Mediterranean biome hosts a landscape featuring plants you’d find in temperate regions such as South Africa, California and Western Australia.
 And outside in the gardens, you can also enjoy summer concerts and family attractions.

-Whichever places you choose to visit, you’re sure to enjoy a wonderful holiday in Cornwall!
+Wherever you choose to visit, you’re sure to enjoy a wonderful holiday in Cornwall!